pminmin/RoomAI/docs/Basic/README.md

         self.person_state       = None
 </pre>

-Three propertes:

-##### 1.1 If there are n players, env.forward will return n+1 infos.
-The i-th info is w.r.t the i-th player except the last info.
-The last info is designed for recording private_state, and only the last info contains non-None private_state.
-Hence, no player will get private_state

-##### 1.2 All infos contain the public_state.
+All infos contain the same public state.

-##### 1.3 All infos contain the person_state.
-For different players, the person state is different.
-Only the person_state in the info w.r.t the player who will take a action, contains non-None available_actions dict. non-None available_actions dict is with (action_key, action)
+All infos contain the person state, and the person state is different for different players.
+Only the person_state in the info w.r.t the player who will take a action, contains non-None available_actions dict.

+The private_state won't be in any info, hence no player can access it.
 #### 2. Action

 A player takes a action, and env forwards with this action.